slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 ## Constant QP (CQP)

-The _Quantization Parameter_ controls the amount of compression for every Macroblock in a frame.
+The _Quantization Parameter_ controls the amount of compression for every macroblock in a frame.
 Large values mean that there will be higher quantization, more compression, and lower quality.
 Lower values mean the opposite.
 QP ranges from 0 to 51 in H.264, and you can easily set a fixed QP for your entire encoding process with x264 and x265.
 Note: libvpx does not have a fixed QP mode.

     ffmpeg -i <input> -c:v libx264 -qp 23 <output>
     ffmpeg -i <input> -c:v libx265 -x265-params qp=23 <output>

 To know more about the idea behind QP, you can read [this tutorial](https://www.vcodex.com/h264avc-4x4-transform-and-quantization/) (if you're not afraid of some maths).

-Unless you know what you're doing and you explicitly want this, <span class="error">do not use this mode!</span> Setting a fixed QP means that the resulting bitrate will be varying strongly depending on each scene's complexity, and it will result in rather inefficient encodes for your input video.
-You may waste space and you have no control of the actual bitrate.
+Unless you know what you're doing and you explicitly want this, <span class="error">it is suggested not use this mode!</span> Setting a fixed QP means that the resulting bitrate will be varying strongly depending on each scene's complexity, and it will result in rather inefficient encodes for your input video.
+The quality will be good if you set a low enough QP, but in contrast to CRF (see below), you may waste space, or you have no control of the actual bitrate.

-**Good for:** Video encoding research
+**Good for:** Video encoding research, or if you have no CRF mode
 **Bad for:** Almost anything else

 Note that [Netflix proposes using fixed-QP encoding](https://medium.com/netflix-techblog/dynamic-optimizer-a-perceptual-video-encoding-optimization-framework-e19f1e3a277f) for its per-shot encoding optimization to achieve optimal encodes for each scene.
 This however requires a lot of processing and careful assembly of the individual encoded shots, so it's not a "one size fits all" method you should use unless you have the whole framework implemented.

-## Average Bitrate (ABR)
+## Average Bitrate (ABR, also "target bitrate")

 Here, we give the encoder a target bitrate and expect it to figure out how to reach that bitrate: